bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 * :func:`~bokeh.transform.log_cmap` for color mapping on a log scale
 * :func:`~bokeh.transform.factor_cmap` for color mapping categorical data (see the example below).

 Mapping marker types
 ~~~~~~~~~~~~~~~~~~~~

 When you use categorical data, you can use different markers for each of the
 categories in your data.
 Use the :func:`~bokeh.transform.factor_mark`
-function to automatically assign different markers to different categories:
+function to assign different markers to different categories automatically:

 .. bokeh-plot:: docs/user_guide/examples/data_transforming_markers.py
     :source-position: above